Wondering how long Clear Aligner like Invisalign take to work? Here’s everything you need to know

 How Long Should You Wear Your Aligners for Each Day?

 When you first receive your aligners, your teeth and jaws might feel tender.
 That’s entirely normal and is usually mild.
 Wearing the plastic trays is sure to feel unnatural at first, and it’s tempting to take the aligner out.
 But, don’t.
 Make that commitment to wearing your trays for the required amount of time each day.
 After a few days, the soreness does subside, and you get used to wearing the aligners.
-It’s all a part of how long Invisalign takes to work.

 How Can You Shorten Your Treatment Period?